-A prior review finalised in 2010 amended the policy providing a consistent and unambiguous framework for the progression and settling of road discontinuance projects.
+A policy finalised in 2010 provided a consistent and unambiguous framework for the progression and settling of road discontinuance projects.
 There were no substantive amendments made in the 2015 review of the policy.
 Amendments were mostly of an administrative nature.

-Officers have deferred the review of the policy from 2020 until 2021 to include updates from the new Local Government Act 2020.
+A review of the policy in 2021 to include updates from the new Local Government Act 2020 was adopted by Council in December 2021 with the key changes set out below: